By Sajjad Shaukat for VT

 Slamming Germany’s trade surplus and defense spending, President Trump said on May 30, 2016, “The relationship between Germany and the U.S is very bad.”

 Taking note of Trump’s emotional statements and fanatic moves, French new President Emmanuel Macron who was blamed as the pro-Israeli candidate during the campaigning for general election has changed his stand.

-In this context, Jones E. Alexis wrote on the Veterans Today on June 22, 2017, “Macron seems to betray the Neoconservatives.
+In this context, Jones E. Alexis wrote on the VT on June 22, 2017, “Macron seems to betray the Neoconservatives.
 He shows that he has some political backbone, for we all know that it takes courage to stand against the New World Order ideology in Syria and warmongers in the United States…French president Emmanuel Macron has recently ruined their ideological worldview by saying that the West must stand with Russia in Syria in order to eradicate terrorist Cells and organizations in Syria.”